 Personal E-mail: Roy Kariatsumari

-Jerry Madsen was elected as our Treasurer at the August 20, 2011 Annual General Meeting in Hinton.
-The term of the Treasurer is for two years.
+Jerry Madsen was re-elected as our Treasurer at the Annual General Meeting in Rocky Mountain House on June 14, 2014.

 Jerry and Connie have supported and contributed greatly towards Japanese relations.
 Jerry and Connie have also participated in many A/JTMA functions, events and conferences.